pda-sedano/codepath-ios-development-prework/README.md

 ## Notes

-The biggest challenge when building this app was navigating XCode's menus and linking to Github.
+The biggest challenges when building this app were actually not related to coding.
+I had the hardest time navigating XCode's menus, linking to Github, and getting the GIF to display.

 ## License